 As a patient of Midwifery Services, you and your partner are invited to join our Centering Pregnancy program.
 This valuable group program gives patients additional contact time with their providers and creates a supportive peer community that can last far beyond the duration of a pregnancy.

-Read more about what our parent's have to say about this program: Centering Pregnancy brochure
+Hear what our parents have to say about this Centering Pregnancy Program.

 New, introductory sessions are offered about every six weeks and then meetings are held every two weeks approaching delivery.
 Please call for exact dates.